 - Place small plant saucers (4-inch) inside the planter boxes to catch water, then place your succulents in their containers.
 You can repot them if desired in small terra cotta pots.

-- For the final touches, add cut flowers, such as red and pink roses or carnations to fill the planter.
+- For a final touch, add cut flowers, such as red and pink roses or carnations, to fill the planter.

 - If you prefer, line the birdhouse planters with landscape fabric, then plant succulents and flowers directly inside.

 - Give your birdhouse planter as a gift for a loved one or just keep it displayed inside your home.
 When the weather warms up, you can also use the birdhouse outside.